Japan, South Korea stick to coal despite global climate deal

 Japan’s Electric Power Development Co Ltd, the country’s top thermal coal user, said the Paris deal would have no impact on its coal plans.

-“Our stance on new coal plants is unchanged,” a spokesman said, adding that emissions would be cut as aging coal plants were replaced by new ones using the latest technology.
+“Our stance on new coal plants is unchanged,” a spokesman said, adding that emissions would be cut as ageing coal plants were replaced by new ones using the latest technology.

 Mutsuyoshi Nishimura, a former climate negotiator for Japan, said Japanese industry and the government had been caught napping by the Paris agreement and were “awfully reluctant to visualize the coming of the ‘non-fossil world’”.